ghostletters/blog/content/notes/2020/4/4/index.md

 touch /home/user/blog_refreshed.txt      # optional
 ```

-So most of the time I struggled with installing the Exec module.
-I encountered some weird behaviour where I could run the script, but when caddy executed the same script, the `cp` (copy) command produced some `read only file-system` errors.
+I struggled with installing the Exec module.
+Also I encountered some weird behaviour where I could run the script, but when caddy executed the same script, the `cp` (copy) command produced some `read only file-system` errors.
 Anyway, in the end it worked and now my Hugo-based blog updates in less than 1 seconds.

 Happy Easter.